ARM-software/CMSIS-View/Documentation/Doxygen/src/event_recorder.md

 > - The following steps explain how to enable views for static information \a and dynamic events in the µVision debugger.
 Other tools might use different ways to accomplish this.

 **For User Code:**

-  -# \ref Add_Event_Recorder.
+ 1. \ref Add_Event_Recorder.
-  -# [Optional] \ref place_uninit_memory "Locate the Event Recorder data to uninitialized memory" to avoid overwriting the entries on program reset.
+ 1. [Optional] \ref place_uninit_memory "Locate the Event Recorder data to uninitialized memory" to avoid overwriting the entries on program reset.
-  -# [Optional] Set the correct \ref initial_timestamp "initial time stamp".
+ 1. [Optional] Set the correct \ref initial_timestamp "initial time stamp".
-  -# [Optional] Create a \ref heartbeat "heartbeat" to avoid timer overflow problems.
+ 1. [Optional] Create a \ref heartbeat "heartbeat" to avoid timer overflow problems.
-  -# Add \ref Event_Annotations in the C source to be able to stream dynamic event information.
+ 1. Add \ref Event_Annotations in the C source to be able to stream dynamic event information.
-  -# Create an \ref SCVD_Format "SCVD file" to \ref Format_Event_Information that matches with application code.
+ 1. Create an \ref SCVD_Format "SCVD file" to \ref Format_Event_Information that matches with application code.

 **For Pre-annotated Software Components:**

 The software packs for MDK-Middleware, CMSIS, CMSIS-FreeRTOS already contain the relevant *.SCVD files and the related event annotations in the C source code.

-  -# \ref Add_Event_Recorder to the project.
+ 1. \ref Add_Event_Recorder to the project.
-  -# Select a \ref Debug_Variants "Debug" variant for the middleware component to enable event information (for RTX5 select **Source** variant).
+ 1. Select a \ref Debug_Variants "Debug" variant for the middleware component to enable event information (for RTX5 select **Source** variant).

 ## Add Event Recorder Component {#Add_Event_Recorder}

 To use the Event Recorder in an application, you need to:

  - Select the software component **CMSIS-View:Event Recorder** using the RTE management dialog.<br/>
     ![Select Event Recorder](./images/SelEventRecorder.png)
     \note Usually, you select the **DAP** variant.
 If you are using a simulation model (FastModel or Arm Virtual Hardware), you can select \ref er_semihosting to write the Event Recorder data into a file on the PC.
-  - Include the EventRecorder.h header file and add the event recorder initialization function to the source code:
+ - Include the *EventRecorder.h* header file and add the event recorder initialization function to the source code:

 ```c
     :
   #include "EventRecorder.h"                        // ARM::CMSIS-View:Event Recorder